SakshamDixitSBH/Projects-and-Certifications/README.md

 ## 🎥 YouTube Course – Introduction to Data Structures & Algorithms

-After strengthening my programming fundamentals through Harvard’s CS50 course, I wanted to deepen my understanding by teaching others.
+As I continued exploring computer science, I wanted to strengthen my understanding of core problem-solving concepts and share that knowledge with others.
-This video series is a beginner-friendly introduction to Data Structures & Algorithms (DSA) that helps learners build a strong foundation for coding interviews, competitive programming, or simply improving problem-solving skills.
+I created a beginner-friendly YouTube course on Data Structures & Algorithms (DSA) to help new programmers build a strong foundation for coding interviews, competitive programming, and real-world development.
-Teaching these concepts reinforced my own learning and communication skills.
+Explaining each topic reinforced my own learning while helping others grasp the building blocks of coding.

 **In this course, viewers learn:**
 - ✅ What data structures are and why they matter